Your company needs caring for, now more than ever.

 This transformation and reframing of work-life balance has a lot to do with soft skills.
 But how many of those skills have people already honed outside of the business world, without considering how they could be applied in their everyday jobs?

 Parenthood is a great training ground for soft skills.
-And it’s an experience shared by over a third of the workforce.
+Many people share in this experience – over a third of the workforce are new parents.

-Think of all the parents that have continued to adapt to new situations since the birth of their children.
+Think of all the new parents that have continued to adapt to new situations since the birth of their children.
 Their roles are constantly changing as their little ones reach new development milestones.
-New questions need to be addressed.
-There are negotiations to be had and compromises to be made.
-They reflecting and learn from mistakes, moving forward together as a family team.
+There are so many new questions that they are addressing.
+They are negotiating in everyday tasks, sometimes making compromises.
+They are reflecting and learning from mistakes, moving forward together as a family team.

 All we need to do is connect the dots and recognize the talents that are already there, right in front of us.
 When we apply these same skills at work, and vice versa, we optimize the amount of effort used to go about our days.
 Lifeed learners say this new synergy reduces stress levels by 90%, and 1 in 2 people discover new skills that they can apply at work (Lifeed, 2020).